 Personally, I think is a great game – an excellent way to get them to learn their tables and be able to deliver answers with speed.
-Would be nice to be able to slow down game for younger players, so they could progress though levels.
+Would be nice to be able to slow down game for younger players, so they could progress through levels.

 Reviewed by Marie.

 Rating: I would give it 4 out of 5.